/open · transparent metrics

 On-call schedules & SLA tracking

-Round-robin on-call rotations with per-monitor SLA targets and flap detection to suppress noisy alerts.
+Round-robin rotations with per-monitor SLA targets and flap detection to suppress noisy alerts.

 Done